jokergoo/cola/README.md

 ## Examples

-Analysis for TCGA glioblastoma microarray dataset can be found at https://jokergoo.github.io/cola_examples/.
+Several examples for cola analysis can be found at https://jokergoo.github.io/cola_examples/.

 ## Consensus Partition